learnwithparam/website/content/blog/communication-is-vital-for-team-success/index.md

 ## Daily or weekly standups

 Depends on the nature of work, frequency of standups can be implemented.
-Standups usually help to ask and offer help among your team members.
+Standups usually help to ask and offer help to your team members.
 It helps us to see what others are working on and how it will help overall team goals.
 It will help to find out any misalignment on task as early as possible and avoid surprises.

 ## Discussion threads for rapid decision making